U.S. House passes ban on assault weapons after spate of gun violence - NewsBreak

 Research from a group of injury epidemiologists and trauma surgeons has shown that “between 2004 and 2017 — the last year of our analysis –— the average number of yearly deaths attributed to mass shootings was 25, compared with 5.3 during the 10-year tenure of the ban and 7.2 in the years leading up to the prohibition on assault weapons.”

-The post U.S. House passes ban on assault weapons after spate of gun violence appeared first on Daily Montanan .
+The post U.S. House passes ban on assault weapons after spate of gun violence appeared first on Wisconsin Examiner .